 - Understand the functional anatomy and physiology of the nervous system and their relation to therapeutic interventions.

 - Understand the components of the neurologic exam, and demonstrate proficiency in performing a neurologic exam.

 - Be able to identify the constellation of deficits that result from a lesion in the nervous system at the following loci: muscle, neuromuscular junction, spinal cord, brainstem, basal ganglia, cerebellum, cortex.

-- Understand the major pathologic conditions that afflict the nervous system.
-Know the basic principles of diagnosis and treatment for these disorders.
+- Understand the major pathologic conditions that afflict the nervous system and recognize the basic principles of diagnosis and treatment for these disorders.

 - Recognize the relationship between the structure of the nervous system and behavior.

-- Understand the difference between behavioral neurology and psychiatry.
-Recognize the different methods employed by each in the evaluation of behavioral disorders.
+- Understand the difference between behavioral neurology and psychiatry and recognize the different methods employed by each in the evaluation of behavioral disorders.

 - Understand the dynamics of synaptic plasticity, and how changing structure leads to changes in behavior.